-Acronym/Term Definition
+Acronym Definition

+ADH Accidental Damage from Handling

+ASP Authorized Service Provider

+CPI Customer Personal Information

+ERP Enterprise Resource Planning

+ESN Electronic Serial Number

+ESD Electrostatic Discharge

+FOH Front of House

 GPS Global Positioning System

 IMEI International Mobile Equipment Identifier

-Level 1 WISE Certified Technician A technician that is WISE Certified and qualified to repair or resolve issues without opening the device
+Level 1 WISE Certified Technician A technician who has passed the WISE Certification Knowledge Exam and is considered qualified to repair or resolve issues without opening the device.

-Level 2 WISE Certified Technician A technician that is WISE Certified and qualified to repair a device by opening and replacing plug-and-play components
+Level 2 WISE Certified Technician A technician who has passed the WISE Level 1 Knowledge Exam, completed a training program facilitated by a licensed WISE Level 2 facilitator and is qualified to repair a device by opening and replacing plug-and-play components.

 LDI Liquid Damage Inspection

 Li-lon Lithium Ion

 NFF No Fault Found

 NTF No Trouble Found

 OEM Original Equipment Manufacturer

-РСВА Printed Circuit Board Assembly
+PCBA Printed Circuit Board Assembly

-PCI Payment Card Industry

-R2 Responsible Recycling
+PCI An information security standard for organizations that handle branded credit cards from the major card schemes.
+The PCI Standard is administered by the Payment Card Industry Security Standards Council.

+R2 Responsible recycling accreditation refers to a company level certification based on the standard for electronics recyclers facilitated by SERI, Sustainability Electronics Recycling International.

-Remote Technician Organization An organization providing a resolution at a customer's home or place of the customer's choosing
+Remote Organization An organization providing a resolution at a customer's home or place of the customer's choosing

-Retail Environment A brick and mortar location that is customer-facing
+Retail Environment A brick-and-mortar location that is customer-facing

+"We Come to You" An organization providing a resolution at a customer's home or place of the customer's choosing

-WISE Wireless Industry Service Excellence
+Acronym Definition WISE Wireless Industry Service Excellence